How to Fire in Place

 -

-The Cultured Opal is placed in the kiln, stone table down and pointed culet up, with the base of the jewelry sitting on top of a 1/2" inch bed of vermiculite, and with 3/4" inches of vermiculite covering it.
+The Cultured Opal is placed in the kiln, the stone table up or down doesn’t matter, with the base of the jewelry sitting on top of a 1/2” inch bed of vermiculite, and with 3/4” inches of vermiculite covering it.

 -